ElucidataInc/polly-docs/docs/Getting Started/Admin Dashboard.md

 **Note:**

-*   You cannot recover a deleted account and associated data by yourself.
-In a situation where this needs to be recovered, reach out to our team at [polly@elucidata.io](mailto:polly@elucidata.io).
+*   You cannot recover a deleted account and the associated data by yourself.
+In a situation where an account needs to be recovered, reach out to our team at [polly@elucidata.io](mailto:polly@elucidata.io).